Learning Large Graph Property Prediction via Graph Segment Training: Experiments

 \xhdr{Datasets} MalNet~\citep{freitas2021large} is a large-scale graph representation learning dataset, with the goal to predict the category of a function call graph.
 MalNet is the largest public graph database constructed to date in terms of average graph size.
 Its widely-used split is called \emph{MalNet-Tiny}, containing 5,000 graphs across balanced 5 types, with each graph containing at most 5,000 nodes.
 To evaluate our approach on the regime where the graph size is large, we construct an alternative split from the original MalNet dataset, which we named \emph{MalNet-Large}. \emph{MalNet-Large} also contains 5,000 graphs across balanced 5 types. \emph{MalNet-Large}'s average graph size reaches 47k with the largest graph containing 541k nodes.
 We will release our experimental split for \emph{MalNet-Large} to promote future research.

 TpuGraphs is an internal large scale graph regression dataset, whose goal is to predict an execution time of an XLA's HLO graph with a specific compiler configuration on a Tensor Processing Unit (TPU).
 XLA \cite{XLA} is a production backend compiler for various machine learning frameworks, including TensorFlow, PyTorch, and JAX.
 In this particular dataset, the compiler configuration controls physical layouts of tensors in the graph, and the runtime is measured on TPU v3 \cite{TPU-training}.
-This dataset cares more about the ranking of the configurations for each graph than the absolute runtimes, since the ultimate goal is to use a model to select the best configuration for each graph.
-TpuGraphs is similar to the dataset used in \cite{tpu-lcm}, but the runtime prediction is at the entire graph level rather than at the kernel (subgraph) level.
+This dataset cares more about the ranking of the configurations for each graph than the absolute runtimes, since the ultimate goal is to use a model to select the best configuration for each graph.\footnote{We have made public a dataset~\citep{phothilimthana2023tpugraphs} that closely parallels our internal dataset.} TpuGraphs is similar to the dataset used in \cite{tpu-lcm}, but the runtime prediction is at the entire graph level rather than at the kernel (subgraph) level.
 TpuGraphs contains 5,153 HLO graphs and a total of 757,375 unique pairs of graphs and configurations.
 The average graph size is 38k, and the maximum is 615k.
 From the perspective of \oursabbrev{}, a graph together with a configuration defines one $\gG^{(i)}$ because the configuration is featurized as parts of input node features to the GNN.

 Please refer to Table~\ref{tab:datasetstats} in Appendix for detailed statistics.

 \xhdr{Methods} We test combinations of the following proposed techniques and some baselines.
 (1)~Full Graph Training: we train on all graphs in their original scale without applying any partitioning beforehand.
 (2)~\oursone{}: we partition the original graph into a collection of graph segments $\gG^{(i)} \approx \bigoplus \gG^{(i)}_j $, but we randomly select only one segment $\gG^{(i)}_j$ for each graph to train every iteration.
 (3)~\oursall{}: following the general GST framework described in Algorithm~\ref{alg:GST}, we replace $\text{ProduceEmedding}(\cdot)$ by using the same feature encoder $F$ to forward all the segments in $\{ \gG_j^{(i)} \}_{j \notin \mathcal{S^{(i)}}}$ without storing any intermediate activation.
 We set $S^{(i)} = 1$ in our experiments.
 (4)~E: we introduce an embedding table $\Tilde{\vh}_j^{(i)} = \mathcal{T}(i,j)$ to store the historical embedding of each graph segment, and we fetch the embedding from $\mathcal{T}$ if we do not need to calculate gradient for the corresponding segment.
 (5)~F: in addition to introducing the embedding table $\mathcal{T}$, we finetune the prediction head $F'$ with all up-to-date segment embeddings at the end of training.
 (6)~D: we apply SED defined in Eq.~\ref{eq:SED} during training.